papadok24/becoming_man_community/instruction/instructions.md

 * **Social Sign-In**: Google
 * **Use Nuxt Server Route**: /api/confirm-invite.post.ts
 * **Use Service Role with Supabase Client**: This will require a supabase client that has the service role key.
+* **Store user and profile information in Pinia Store**: Once users are authenticated, we store informaiton in the pinia store for easy access

 Proposed Implementation:
 * Invite Code: Admin generates invite codes and sends them to users.